ZeyuLiao/ZeyuLiao/README.md

 ## 🧐 About
 As a master's student in information systems at Northeastern University, I am passionate about learning and applying the latest technologies and frameworks in web development.Gained hands-on experience in web development as a software engineer intern at Huawei Technologies.

-## 💻 What I am learning
-- Preparing for the AWS Certificate!
-- Learning Devops, CI/CD, Containers and MORE... !
-- Taking big data and BI courses in school!
-- Taking front end courses in school!
-- Joining the Hackathon contest held by Walmart and Northeastern University!

 ## ⚡ Technologies
 Talk to me about
 - Backend development using **Java, Springboot, Mybatis, Hibernate**